dwstephens/ESI-OpenFoam-in-Azure/README.md

 Check the file log.simpleFoam.

-If you run on 4, 8 and 16 cores the MotorBike example , you should receive similar results:
+If you run the MotorBike simpleFoam example on 4, 8 and 16 cores , you should receive similar results:

 <img src="https://github.com/schoenemeyer/ESI-OpenFoam-in-Azure/blob/master/openfoam-a9.png" width="432">